Developing Your Painting Style: How to Switch Up Your Art Practice

 6. Cut up old paintings and make new paintings out of them.

-Those are just a few examples of some ways I might change up the way I paint.
-This is such an interesting process because you’re definitely going to make some paintings that you hate.
+The possibilities here are endless and totally dependent on the kind of work you create, but is such a helpful tool for artists of any medium.
+It's such an interesting process because you’re definitely going to make some paintings that you hate.
 And that’s totally okay!
 Because you’re also going to create some paintings that you really love.
 Usually I’ll repeat this process a few times, and often I combine a few of them.
-If I loved the studies I made for numbers 3 and 7, for example, I’ll combine elements from both of those and make a few new studies.
+If I loved the pieces I made incorporating numbers 3 and 6, for example, I’ll combine elements from both of those and make a few new pieces.

 It’s also helpful to chat with other artists about your work.
-Find an artist friend, show them your 30 studies, and find out what they think is working and what isn’t.
+Find an artist friend, show them your new techniques you've been working on, and find out what they think is working and what isn’t.
 Then go back to those few new elements that you’ve figured out are working for you and develop them further.
 That’s all painting really is, just a process of growth and development.